geek-cookbook/geek-cookbook/docs/recipes/kubernetes/authentik.md

 ~ ❯
 ```

-Browse to the URL you configured in your ingress above, and confirm that the Authentik UI is displayed.
+Browse to the URL you configured in your ingress above, and confirm that the authentik UI is displayed.

 ## Create your admin user